 Popular Dover Sea Safari offers fun and speed on the water with trips along the coast, to the Goodwin Sands or for a bit of seal spotting.
 If you plan in advance you can charter a boat for a spot of fishing with Coker Sea Fishing Charters or Firefox Charters.

 There are kiosks along the promenade selling snacks and refreshments.
 Pebbles, situated near the Premier Inn, is ideal for essential items needed for a trip to the beach, refreshments, deckchair hire and gifts and souvenirs.
 They also have keep safe lockers for items that you don't want to take on the beach.
 Great public toilets, too!

 Hythe Bay Seafood Restaurant and BEST WESTERN PLUS Dover Marina Hotel & Spa offer stunning views across the harbour.
 Cullins Yard looks out over Dover Marina.
-Sue’s Seafood offers fantastic fresh fish and sea foods plus refreshments.
+A kiosk on the promenade offers fantastic fresh fish and sea foods plus refreshments.
 Take a stroll around the award winning Dover Marina and admire the yachts and boats.

 Take the underpass (where archaeologists discovered the famous Dover Bronze Age Boat) and you'll find Market Square, Dover Museum and Dover Visitor Information Centre, and the town centre.